b.14th December 1951, Camden, Alabama, U.S.A.

-As a child he was a gifted basketball player, however, this interest was soon curtailed following a car accident.
+As a child, Ronnie was a gifted basketball player, however, this interest was soon brought to an abrupt end following a car accident.

 Ronnie took up the piano, which he became proficient with by the age of fourteen.